ouseful-course-containers/ou-tm129-robotlab/README.md

 Example of container that runs XPRA and that can run *RobotLab* or *Neural*.

-By default, it will start onto *RobotLab*:
+By default, it will start onto *RobotLab* (visit *localhost:3395* in your browser when the container is running):

 - `docker run --name tm129x --shm-size 1g -p 3395:10000 -d ousefuldemos/tm129robotics-xpra-html5`
 - `docker run --name tm129x --shm-size 1g -p 3395:10000 -e start=robotlab -d ousefuldemos/tm129robotics-xpra-html5`